Customer Charter 2023/24

 1.1.1 Concessions are available for match tickets for senior citizens over 65 years of age, and for junior supporters, full-time students and disabled supporters.
 The club may request proof of eligibility.
 No seating offers a restricted view to supporters.

 (Our meaning of “restricted view” is where you have to move to gain an unrestricted view.
 Movement of the head to the side to gain a view is not considered a restricted view.)
+Every child under the age of 14 must be accompanied by an adult aged 18 or over

 1.1.2 For assistance in supporting disabled and visually impaired supporters and their carers please contact: firstname.lastname@example.org